Aziz Ahmed Khan (politician)

-Aziz Ahmed Khan (born 1978) is an Indian politician from Assam.
+Aziz Ahmed Khan (আজিজ আহমেদ খাঁ; born 1978) is an Indian politician from Assam.
 In 2016, he was elected as MLA of Karimganj South Vidhan Sabha constituency in Assam Legislative Assembly.
 He is an All India United Democratic Front politician.
 Just before the 2021 Assembly election, he resigned from the AIUDF and joined the Asom Gana Parishad, but lost to Siddique Ahmed from Indian National Congress in the election.

 Biography

 Aziz Ahmed Khan was born in 1978, to a Bengali Muslim family from Farampasha in Karimganj.
 His father is Mozir Uddin Ahmed Khan.